sparkney/danceguide/index.md

 # What is Dance?
 Pure Java web development.

-Dance is an open source, very simple, yet powerful, component based architecture for developing web applicatoins in pure Java.
+Dance is an open source, very simple, yet powerful, component based architecture for developing web applications in pure Java.

 As HTML, CSS and JavaScript development becomes increasingly complex, the idea is to boost productivity by creating a consistent API, hide complexity, and at the same time, bring all of Java's features to front-end programming.